hridhi/Compiler-design-class-/README.md

 ![alt text](https://github.com/hridhi/Compiler-design-class-/blob/main/image/tabledrivenscanner.PNG)
 # Direct coded Scanner
-this file has the code for direct coded scanner implementation whch differes for dfa to dfa
+This file has the code for direct coded scanner implementation whch differes for dfa to dfa

 ![alt text](https://github.com/hridhi/Compiler-design-class-/blob/main/image/directcoded.PNG)
 # Maximal munch algorithm
-this file has the code for the maximal munch algorithm.
+This file has the code for the maximal munch algorithm.
+We use 3 variables to keep track of the input that is being accesed and 2 variables to keep track of the states.
+So, in total of we are using 5 variables in here.

 # inputfile.csv
-this file contaisn transition table , token table and charcat table as input
+This file contaisn transition table , token table and charcat table as input

 # InstStr.csv
-this is a file that has an input string for which final state need to be determined.
+This is a file that has an input string for which final state need to be determined.